darshan-kt/gvirtus_client/ReadMe.md

 ## Acknowledgments

-This Docker image was built using the main GVirtuS repository: GVirtuS.
-This work is part of the CLEVER project.
+This Docker image was built using the main GVirtuS repository: [GVirtuS](https://github.com/gvirtus/GVirtuS) This work is part of the CLEVER project.